Last Updated on 11/29/2022 by Mark Verhoeven

 The prime rate is the rate of interest charged by commercial banks to their most creditworthy corporate clients.
 The prime rate is based on the federal funds overnight rate, and prime is the starting point for most other interest rates.

-Prime Rate Definition
+Prime Rate Explained

 A prime rate, also known as a prime lending rate, is the interest rate at which banks lend to consumers with excellent credit.
 Variable interest rates are sometimes represented as a percentage above or below prime.

-How do Prime Rates work?
+Prime Rates Process

 Commercial banks charge their most creditworthy customers, which are usually major enterprises, the prime rate (prime).
 The federal funds rate, which is the overnight rate that banks use to lend to one another, is largely responsible for the prime interest rate, or prime lending rate.
 Even if prime is not officially specified as a component of the rate ultimately charged, it serves as the foundation or starting point for most other interest rates, including mortgages, small business loans, and personal loans.